AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-status-in-sfdc-campaign.md

 >[!NOTE]
 >
->Only available when integrated with Salesforce.
+>Only available when integrated with [!DNL Salesforce].

 ## Overview {#overview}

-This flow step allows you to change the Salesforce campaign member status of leads.
+This flow step allows you to change the [!DNL Salesforce] campaign member status of leads.

-If a lead does not exist in Salesforce or is not a member of the campaign yet, it will automatically be synced and added to the Salesforce campaign with the appropriate status.
+If a lead does not exist in [!DNL Salesforce] or is not a member of the campaign yet, it will automatically be synced and added to the [!DNL Salesforce] campaign with the appropriate status.

 ![](assets/image2014-9-22-15-3a13-3a54.png)

 ## Usage {#usage}

-1. First find and select the Salesforce **Campaign** the record is in.
+1. First find and select the [!DNL Salesforce] **[!UICONTROL Campaign]** the record is in.

    ![](assets/image2014-9-22-15-3a13-3a58.png)

-1. Then select the **New Status** you want to set and you're done!
+1. Then select the **[!UICONTROL New Status]** you want to set and you're done!

    ![](assets/image2014-9-22-15-3a14-3a0.png)